-In 1917, some 10,000 people in New York City participated in an NAACP-organized silent march to protest lynchings and other violence against Black people.
+Some 10,000 people in New York City participated in a 1917 NAACP-organized silent march to protest lynchings and other violence against Black people.
 The march was one of the first mass demonstrations in America against racial violence.

 The NAACP’s anti-lynching crusade became a central focus for the group during its early decades.
-Ultimately, the NAACP was unable to get a federal anti-lynching law passed; however, its efforts increased public awareness of the issue and are thought to have contributed to an eventual decline in lynchings.
+Ultimately—after more than 100 years of effort—the NAACP and other groups were able to get a federal anti-lynching law passed and signed by President Joe Biden in 2022.

 Civil Rights Era

 The NAACP played a pivotal role in the civil rights movement of the 1950s and 1960s.
 One of the organization’s key victories was the U.S. Supreme Court’s 1954 decision in Brown v.
 Board of Education that outlawed segregation in public schools.

 Pioneering civil-rights attorney Thurgood Marshall, the head of the NAACP Legal Defense and Educational Fund (LDF), successfully argued the case before the court.
 Marshall, who founded the LDF in 1940, won a number of other important civil rights cases involving issues such as voting rights and discriminatory housing practices.
 In 1967, he became the first Black Supreme Court justice.

 WATCH VIDEO: How the NAACP Fights Racial Discrimination

 The NAACP also helped organize the 1963 March on Washington, one of the biggest civil rights rallies in U.S. history, and had a hand in running 1964’s Mississippi Freedom Summer, an initiative to register Black Mississippians to vote.